mondaycom/vibe/COMPONENTS_DOCUMENTATION_GUIDELINES.md

 ```

 8. The storybook generated code should be easily "copy-paste"-able for seamless integration.
 Avoid adding internal additions that require additional modifications for successful copy-pasting.
+9. As a general rule of thumb - Never apply custom styles in a story example to make a component look good.
+If you need to do it, it probably means there's an issue with the component itself.